GioGioWasTaken/Linux-Machine/Brain/Cybersecurity/format_string.md

 - Leak the nth address of size %x.
 E.G:
      * %<n>$X —> : ("%3$d", var1, var2, var3) —> Access to var3

+- It is possible to trigger a `malloc` call with a FSB.
+If we write more bytes then the size of the stack, the program will start allocating memory on the heap.

 ## Different modifiers and their sizes: